illus0r/kruglendar-2016/readme.md

 * If you want to use webfonts, you must comment a line `draw();` in code and call it later from a js console: browser needs time to load webfonts.

 [Demo](http://kruglendar.ru/src/index.html)
 Rendering may take a minute or two.
+[Alex7Kom](https://github.com/Alex7Kom) implemented i18n and font customization.

 License
 ---